DICL/Eclipse/README.md

 semantic caches and Chord based Distributed Hash Table file system.

 Eclipse was created to satisfy the need for better performance in the Hadoop framework.
-Eclipse outperforms better by addressing some key facts such as dealing with the HDFS storage bottleneck, providing a better concurrency scheduling, imposing austere memory management and implementing an efficient suffle phase.
+Eclipse outperforms better by addressing some key facts such as:
+ - Dealing with the HDFS storage bottleneck.
+ - Providing a better concurrency scheduling.
+ - Imposing austere memory management and implementing an efficient suffle phase.

 COMPILING & INSTALLING
 =====================